 Marketers make up approximately 18% of the working population.
 Their Hogan profile is highlighted by high scores on Recognition, Power, Commerce, Aesthetics, and Science on the MVPI; high scores on Ambition, Interpersonal Sensitivity, Inquisitive, and Learning Approach, with only moderate Prudence on the HPI; and high scores on the so-called moving against cluster of the HDS; Bold, Mischievous, Colorful, and Imaginative.
 See Figure 1 below for the full profile.

 Figure 1.
-Marketers Hogan Profile
+Hogan Personality Profile of Marketers

 The Reputation of Marketers